commul/all4ling/content/english/about/projects/zeitshift.md

 ##### Activity preview: Mapping advertisements

 In this activity, citizens geotag and, optionally, transcribe historical advertisements published in the newspapers in order to reconstruct the commercial landscape of 19th and 20th century Tyrol.
-Many shops from the time still exist today!
+Many shops from those times still exist today!

 {{<figure src="/images/historypin.png" alt="Historypin" caption="<em>Zeit.shift advertisements in Historypin.</em>" width="100%" class="border-0">}}